jond01/xil/CONTRIBUTING.md

 you want to make.
 This way we can make sure that the changes you want to make are actually needed.

+Code changes should be accompanied by tests.
+Make sure all the tests pass before opening a pull request.
+If a test is a "live" test - i.e., it requires an internet connection - mark it with the `live` pytest marker: `@pytest.mark.live`.

 ## Use the project
 If you find the project useful, please consider starring it on GitHub.
 This will help others find the project.

 ## Setting up the project locally
 To set up the project on your computer, follow the steps below.